nacnudus/crossprod-old/notes.md

 ## Writing posts

-* Commit drafts to the `drafts` branch first, then merge into master.
+* Commit drafts to their own branch first (not `drafts`, in case you don't want to publish them in order), then merge into master.
+Always name chunks that
-* Always name chunks that produce figures, otherwise the automatically-named figure files of different posts will overwrite one another.
+* produce figures, otherwise the automatically-named figure files of different posts will overwrite one another.

 ## (Re)generating the site